Credit:

 How does a water gun work?

 The way a water gun works depends on the type of soaker it is.
 There are several kinds, including squirt guns, pressurized reservoirs, and motorized pumps.
 The basic mechanism, however, stays the same: you have your pump, which compresses the air into a chamber when you press down, the pressure of which causes the water to jet out.
 The water itself is stored in the water gun's tank or water reservoir.
-When you pull the trigger, the water goes through the barrel and exits through the nozzle, which directs the water.
+When you pull the trigger, the water flows through the barrel and exits through the nozzle, directing the water.

 How to Choose the Right Water Gun for Your Kid (or You)